elmish/Elmish.WPF/README.md

 The [FileDialogs.CmdMsg sample](https://github.com/elmish/Elmish.WPF/tree/master/src/Samples) demonstrates this approach.
 For more information, see the [Fabulous documentation](https://fsprojects.github.io/Fabulous/Fabulous.XamarinForms/update.html#replacing-commands-with-command-messages-for-better-testability).
 For reference, here is [the discussion that led to this pattern](https://github.com/fsprojects/Fabulous/pull/320#issuecomment-491522737).

-#### Can I instantiate `Application` myself?

-Yes, just do it before calling `Program.runWindow` and it will automatically be used.
-You might need this if you have application-wide resources in a `ResourceDictionary`, which might require you to instantiate the application before instantiating the main window you pass to `Program.runWindow`.

 #### Can I use design-time view models?

 Yes.
-You need to structure your code so you have some place in your code that satisfies the following requirements:

-* Must be able to instantiate a model and the associated bindings
-* Must be reachable by the XAML views

-There, use `ViewModel.designInstance` to create a view model instance that your XAML can use at design-time:
+Assuming you have a C# XAML and entry point project referencing the F# project, simply use `ViewModel.designInstance` (e.g. in the F# project) to create a view model instance that your XAML can use at design-time:

 ```F#
 module MyAssembly.DesignViewModels